-The Town of High Prairie has established a by-law (14-2018 Section 11) that controls what type of open fires are allowable and safe to have in Town limits.
+The Town of High Prairie has established the Fire Protection Bylaw 12-2021 which controls what type of open fires are allowable and safe to have within Town limits.

-The by-law has specifications and expectation set out for residents to follow so people can have a safe fire event.
-The fire event may be anything from a back-yard campfire in Town to a Town acreage brush pile or grass burning.
+The bylaw has specifications and expectations set out for residents to follow so people can have a safe fire event.
+The fire event may be anything from a backyard campfire in Town to a Town acreage brush pile or grass burning.

 Even though you have a permit, you are still held responsible to monitor the fire so that it does not get away from your control.
 The link below gives you access to the permit itself, the rules, expectations and responsibilities for fires or Fire Pits in Town limits.

 The fire pit permit is good for the life of property ownership.
 If the property is sold to another person, the new owner must re-apply for the permit inspection.
 Fire Pit Permits DO NOT need to be renewed each year.